jondedman/react-testing/README.md

 5. Install the necessary dependencies - run `npm install` in the folder where the package.json is located.

+## Scripts

-The following can all be found under the "scripts" section in your `package.json`.
+The following can all be found under the `"scripts"` section in your `package.json`.
 You can add more scripts here if you like, and run them with `npm run my-script`.